Pair-Dependent Drift of Kerr Neighboring-Overtone Gap Minima

-All three admit a dominant zero-crossing description.
-The first two are clean same-family transfers.
-The \(\mathrm{pair}(6,7)\) case is more distorted, so we treat it as an edge case rather than a flagship example.
+All three match a dominant zero-crossing reading; the first two are clean transfers, while \(\mathrm{pair}(6,7)\) is more distorted and is treated as an edge case.

-A second group shows that transfer is not confined to one \((s,\ell,m)\) family.
-We find clean positives and one moderate positive closer to the high-spin edge, where wording should be more cautious.
-Across all six positive cases, the sampled minimum and the dominant zero crossing remain aligned within one coarse scan step,
+A second group shows transfer across \((s,\ell,m)\) families, with clean positives and one moderate case near high spin (hence more cautious wording).
+Across all six positive cases, the sampled minimum and the dominant zero stay aligned within one coarse step, \(|a^{\rm zero}-a^*|<0.02\); the most distorted positive, \(({-2},2,0)\), \(\mathrm{pair}(6,7)\), still satisfies \(|a^{\rm zero}-a^*|=0.012167<0.02\).
+The agreement is therefore quantitative, not merely qualitative.

-The cleanest cases lie well inside this bound.
-Even the most distorted positive case, \(({-2},2,0)\), \(\mathrm{pair}(6,7)\), remains inside it:

-Thus the transfer is not only qualitative.
-It preserves a quantitatively meaningful alignment between the sampled minimum and the dominant zero crossing.

-At the same time, the set preserves selectivity.
-The smooth control case \(({-2},2,1)\), \(\mathrm{pair}(2,3)\), shows no robust interior minimum and does not trigger the same interpretation.
-This matters.
-The mechanism is not being imposed on an arbitrary gap curve.
+Selectivity is preserved: the control \(({-2},2,1)\), \(\mathrm{pair}(2,3)\), lacks a robust interior minimum, which shows the mechanism is not forced on arbitrary smooth gaps.

-The conclusion is therefore restricted but strong.
-The minimum-setting / dominant-zero-crossing picture is not a one-off description tied only to the original two-pair mainline.
-It transfers across a restricted validated class, and it remains selective against smooth controls.
-At the same time, the enlarged set still does not justify a family-wide law across the Kerr spectrum.
+In short, the minimum-setting and dominant-zero-crossing picture is not limited to the original mainline pairs; it carries to a restricted validated class and rejects smooth no-trigger cases, without supporting a universal law over the full Kerr spectrum.

-\textbf{\em Conclusion.} We have shown that the pair-dependent drift of sampled gap minima in Kerr neighboring-overtone separations (with overtone labels held fixed along the spin scan) can be reformulated in a simple way.
-The minimum drift is the drift of the dominant zero crossing of
+\textbf{\em Discussion.} \anchorlabel{sec:discussion}{IV} This section interprets the findings of section~\ref{sec:results}: first by situating the diagnostic \(F\) in standard non-Hermitian and complex-spectral language for Kerr flows (subsection~\ref{subsec:nonhermitian-context}), then by outlining ringdown-oriented implications and an empirical trigger taxonomy from the appendix scans (section~\ref{sec:pheno-triggers}), and finally by stating the main conclusions.